-VISAs have an expiration date that is listed at the top right corner of the document.
-If a VISA is expired, a new one can be requested by:
+Accommodation Letters can have an expiration date that is listed at the top right corner of the document.
+If an Accommodation Letter is expired, a new one can be requested by:

-Scheduling a meeting with your assigned specialist through their Microsoft Bookings page.
-Find your specialist’s scheduling link next to their picture on the Team RCPD page.
+- Scheduling a meeting with your assigned specialist through their Microsoft Bookings page.
+Find your specialist’s scheduling link by emailing them or contacting the front desk.

-Here is an email template you can use to distribute your VISA.
-Be sure to fill in the bolded parentheses with your personal information:
+Here is an email template you can use to distribute your Accommodation Letter.
+Fill in the bolded parentheses with your personal information:

 Dear Professor,